aarsonmars/aarsonmars.github.io/README.md

 ![Website Screenshot](./img/website-screenshot.png)

-This repository contains the source code for my personal website that showcases my projects, games, and applications.
+This repository contains the source code for my personal website that showcases my background, skills, and projects.
 The website is built with HTML, CSS, and JavaScript, offering a responsive design that works well on desktop and mobile devices.

 ## Features

 - Clean, minimalist design with a responsive layout
-- Interactive animated background
+- Profile section with personal information and social links
+- Dedicated pages for different content:
-- Navigation between main page and about section
+  - Home/About page with education, skills, and research interests
-- Project showcase with categorized sections:
+  - Projects page with categorized applications and games
-  - Games (Piano Tiles, Wordle, Mathle, Prime Hangman, Flappy Bird, Words Puzzle)
-  - Apps (Newton's Cradle, Overpass Explorer)
+  - Contact page with message form
+- Responsive navigation with scroll effects
 - Mobile-friendly interface with custom touch interactions

 ## Projects Included